dyo/dyo/README.md

 		// out of band updates in here
 		// are also batched
 		return async () => {
-			// delays unmount untill the animation
+			// delays unmount until the animation
 			// has completed
 			return props.current.animate({}).finished
 		}